THP’s Platinum MTD Service with FREE Landlord Software

 Are you an overseas landlord needing help?

 If you are an overseas landlord and you need advice, THP’s accountants can help you.
-If you have received the letter from HMRC, it explains how you can authorise an agent to deal with HMRC.
+If you have received a letter from HMRC, it will explain how you can authorise an agent to deal with HMRC.
 Normally this is done using Form 64-8.
 This can be found here.
 However, if you get in touch, we’ll talk you through the process and advise you on how best to respond to HMRC.

 Need further advice on any of the topics being discussed?
 Get in touch and see how we can help.